zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/setup-on-premises-environment/setup-environment.md

 ## Task 4: Connect to your Instance

-### MAC or Windows CYGWIN Emulator
+### MAC or Microsoft Windows CYGWIN Emulator

 1. Open up a terminal (MAC) or cygwin emulator as the opc user.
-Enter yes when prompted.
+Enter the ssh command shown below and then type yes when prompted.

           ssh -i ~/.ssh/<sshkeyname> opc@<Your Compute Instance Public IP Address>